 Ground floor

-The living room with its exposed beams has a large open fireplace with a strategically positioned leather sofa, perfect for curling up in front of the TV or settling down to a DVD on a cold winters night.
+The living room with its exposed beams has a large open fireplace plus comfortable seating, perfect for curling up in front of a blazing fire or watching TV of an evening.The room overlooks the enclosed cottage garden to the front, while a door gives access into the garden.

 First floor

-Bedroom 1 - king size 4-poster bed.
+Bedroom 1 - Double bed

-Bedroom 2 - 4' three-quarter bed & single bed.
+Bedroom 2 - Small double bed (4') plus single bed.

-Bathroom with WC bath & shower.
+Bathroom with W.C, bath & shower over.

 Outside